kenesu-h/crowdplay-bot-rs/index.md

 # Index
-This page is meant for people who follow my second Instagram account.
-This might not be the most professional thing as a result.
+This page is meant for people who follow my second IG account.
+This might not be the most professional thing as a result, and definitely not the most succinct.

-## Some opening words.
+## Opening Words
 I was originally planning to use a Google Doc for this, but they just made embedding Gfycat videos infinitely harder.
 Regardless, after about four weeks of progress and indecision, I can pretty confidently say that this project is in a